 How To Maintain A Reciprocating Saw

-Reciprocating saws don't need much maintenance as these are built to use in rough condition.
+Reciprocating saws don’t need much maintenance as these are built to use in rough conditions.
 But to prolong the life of the tool, you can take specific preventive and corrective steps

 How Jigsaw Different From The Reciprocating Saw